 Pursuant to the Letter of Intent ("LOI") entered into with Rambler Metals and Mining Canada Limited on November 17, 2014, the Company is working with Rambler Canada Limited ("Rambler") in reviewing tender bids to conduct prefeasibility engineering and evaluation ('PFS') on the Hammerdown project.
+On May 9, 2016 the Company announced that it had entered into an Engineering, Evaluation and Services Agreement ("Agreement") with Rambler Metals and Mining PLC ("Rambler") to evaluate the economic potential of re-opening the past producing Hammerdown gold mine.
+WSP Consulting Engineers ("WSP"), based in Sudbury Ontario, was selected to provide a Pre-Feasibility Study for the Hammerdown gold deposit.
+A site visit with WSP was made in late June 2016 and work is underway.

 There remains good exploration potential on the property which Maritime will continue to advance while Rambler focuses its efforts on the viability of restoring Hammerdown mine itself.